rust-lang/rust-forge/src/governance/council.md

 [^number-of-representatives]: This also effectively constrains the number of Council representatives to the same range.
 Note that this constraint is independently important.

 [^representative-selection]: Being a Council representative is ultimately a position of service to the respective team and to the Project as a whole.
-While the authors of this RFC hope that the position is fulfilling and engaging to whomever fills it, we also hope that it is not viewed as a position of status to vie for.
+While we hope that the position is fulfilling and engaging to whomever fills it, we also hope that it is not viewed as a position of status to vie for.

 [^council-roles]: The Council is not required to assign such roles exclusively to Council representatives; the Council may appoint any willing Project member.
 Such roles do not constitute membership in the Council for purposes such as decision-making.

-[^infra-creds]: In practice the infrastructure team as a whole will not have access to all credentials and internally strives to meet the principle of least privilege.
+[^infra-creds]: In practice the infrastructure team as a whole does not have access to all credentials and internally strives to meet the principle of least privilege.